-OSR is „dicey“, OSR embraces randomness and character creation can be as quick and brutal as the brutal troll-child that is the sum of both.
-I have three player that want to return to Dunnsmouth so that there heroes my go on where they left of, but I was about to offer them to switch to new characters (if they like to).
-But I like to have a little balance (which my pre-generated characters usually show), something that the roll of the dice alone sometimes fails to provide.
-Yet, I want the quick, random dicey-ness of it so that creating a new character is not to much of a thing.
+OSR is „dicey“, OSR embraces randomness and character creation can be as quick and brutal as the troll-child that is the sum of both.
+I have three players that want to return to Dunnsmouth so that their heroes may go on where they left of, but I was about to offer them to switch to new characters (if they like to).
+I like to have a little balance (which my pre-generated characters usually show), something that the roll of the dice alone sometimes fails to provide.
+Yet, I want the quick, random dicey-ness of OSR so that creating a new character is not to much of a thing.
 And here is my untested brainchild…

-The important thing are the stats, first and foremost, and thereby the thing I am going to change.
-Assuming that the game knows six character stats [like LotFP(tm) does], my concept is like this.
+The important thing are the stats, first and foremost, and so this is the thing I am going to change.
+Assuming that the game knows six character stats [like LotFP(tm) does], my concept is like this:

 The player rolls five times.
 Each time the dice have hit the table, he or she has the following options: